richardgiddings/django_parent_child/README.md

 - ./manage test

-This application also be deployed on Heroku.
+This application can also be deployed on Heroku.
 To run locally you will need the settings:

 - SECRET_KEY='<your_secret_key>'
 - ALLOWED_HOST=''